Yas Island

 Yas Island (جزيرة ياس) is an artificial island in Abu Dhabi, United Arab Emirates named after the Arabian Bani Yas tribe.
+It has been created through extensive land reclamation.
 It occupies a total land area of 25 km2.
 It is a leisure island and one of the largest tourism projects in Abu Dhabi.

 Yas Island holds the Yas Marina Circuit, which has hosted Formula One's Abu Dhabi Grand Prix since 2009.
-It is also home to Ferrari World park, which contains Formula Rossa, the fastest rollercoaster in the world.
+It is also home to Ferrari World park, which contains Formula Rossa, the once fastest rollercoaster in the world.

 Yas Island was named the world's leading tourism project at the World Travel Awards in November 2009.

 Development

 The island's development was initiated in 2006 with the aim of turning the island into a multi-purpose leisure, shopping and entertainment center.
 The investment was planned as a multi-staged project to unfold in phases until 2018, with project stakeholders foreseeing the possibility of extending development by adding new venues and upgrading existing facilities.